sim1-dev/zoniabot/README.md

 # Telegram Zonia Game Bot

-This is a sample Telegram Game Bot written in PHP by @TeamBallo
+This is a sample Telegram brutta copia di OGame Bot written in PHP by @TeamBallo